1. When should you hire a lawyer for a car accident?

 7. Can I still sue if I was not wearing my seatbelt during a car accident?

 Yes.
-If you are a victim in a car accident, you can still file a personal injury claim for your injuries and other losses even if you were not wearing a seat belt at the time of the accident.
+If you are a victim of a car accident, you can still file a personal injury claim for your injuries and other losses even if you were not wearing a seat belt at the time of the accident.
 In Delaware, your failure to wear a seat belt cannot be used to reduce your compensation in a civil trial or insurance claim adjudication.

 8. Can I get my lost wages paid if I was in a car accident?